Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 - Sebilj Fountain: According to legend, you’ll return to Sarajevo one day if you take a drink from it.

-- Gazi Husrev-beg Mosque: Another city landmark and you can take a look inside too.
+- Gazi Husrev-beg Mosque: Another city landmark.
+You can take a look inside, too.

-- Ferhadija Street: Walks along the main shopping street and visit the Cathedral, and the Eternal Flame memorial
+- Ferhadija Street: Walk along the main shopping street and visit the Cathedral, and the Eternal Flame memorial

 - Museums: These include the Tunnel of Hope Museum or the Museum of Crimes Against Humanity and Genocide

-- Yellow Fort: Take a walk up to the fort for the view, especially at sunset You’ll also pass Kovači Cemetery, where many victims of the 1990s war are buried
+- Yellow Fort: Take a walk up to the fort for the view, especially at sunset.
+You’ll also pass Kovači Cemetery, the burial place of many victims of the 1990s war.

 - Cable Car: Take the ride up Mount Trebević and explore the abandoned 1984 Olympic village and bobsleigh track

-- Eat well — the food is excellent and ttry Bosnian coffee, served strong and often in beautifully engraved pots
+- Eat well: The food is excellent.
+Try Bosnian coffee, served strong and often in beautifully engraved pots.

-Latin Bridge Horse Drawn Cart in Vrelo Bosne Bobsleigh Track from 1984 Winter Olympics Baščaršija Mosque
+Latin Bridge Horse-Drawn Cart in Vrelo Bosne Bobsleigh Track from the 1984 Winter Olympics Baščaršija Mosque

 A day trip from Sarajevo

-Unfortunately on this trip we didn’t have time to explore beyond Sarajevo.
-So we opted for this group tour to see as much as we could in the time.
-It included less accessible places on public transport as well as an all too brief stop in Mostar.
+Unfortunately, on this trip, we didn’t have time to explore beyond Sarajevo independently.
+We opted for this group tour to see as much as possible in the time available.
+It included places inaccessible by public transport as well as a brief stop in Mostar.
 We visited Konjic, Počitelj, Blagaj Tekke, and the Kravice Waterfalls.
 Although I missed out on the much-talked-about Sarajevo–Mostar train journey, the trade-off was seeing far more of the region in one day.
 The views from the van were excellent, and having a clean windscreen didn’t hurt either.
-For me, it offered a better balance of sights, context, and value than a DIY daytrip to Mostar on the train.
-But we will be back I’m sure.
+For me, it offered a better balance of sights, context, and value than a DIY train trip to Mostar.
+We will be back, I’m sure.

 Where to stay in Sarajevo